-2. Raise a tax on money.
-This is not a tax on wealth, so shares, real estate and money lent should not be subject to this tax.
+2. There is a tax on holding Natural Money.
+This is not a tax on wealth, so shares, real estate and money lent, are not subject to this tax.

-3. Do not create more money so monetary inflation will stop.
+3. Banks and governments are not allowed to create Natural Money so inflation will stop.

-4. The holding fee on money will stimulate people to use the money to invest, to consume or to lend without interest.
+4. The holding fee on Natural Money is an incentive to use the money for investment, consumption or lending without interest.

-5. Interest is an allowance for risk, and no interest can be charged, so the following will happen:
+5. Because interest is also an allowance for risk and no interest can be charged on Natural Money, the following will happen: